pydicom/pynetdicom/docs/examples/print.rst

 *Basic Film Box SOP Class* instances (which may not always be the case).

-We also assume that the Print SCP sends the Printer SOP Class' N-EVENT-REPORT service requests over the same association (and we ignore them).
+We also assume that the Print SCP sends the Printer SOP Class' N-EVENT-REPORT notifications over the same association (and ignore them).

 .. code-block:: python